pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 .. cross_edges_end

-Dead ends
+Dead ends and disconnected graphs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To get the dead ends:

 .. literalinclude:: concepts.queries
-   :start-after: -- deadend1
+   :start-after: -- connect1
-   :end-before: -- deadend2
+   :end-before: -- connect2

 That information is correct, for example, when the dead end is on the limit of the imported graph.